finity69x2/hass-variables/README.md

 <details>
 <summary><h3>Manual</h3></summary>

-You probably <u>do not</u> want to do this!
+You probably **do not** want to do this!
 Use the HACS method above unless you know what you are doing and have a good reason as to why you are installing manually

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`)
 1. If you do not have a `custom_components` directory there, you need to create it